IsekaiSelva/Brainwave_Matrix_Intern/README.md

-# Phishing scanner
+# Tasks

-Project done using python,(ui is done using sreamlit library )
+Projects done using python,(ui is done using sreamlit library )